CSSSR/csssr.blog/_posts/en/tips-for-task-estimating.md

 <ParagraphWithImage imageName="man-and-compass">
   ### Mind the risks
   <p>Discuss separately everything that can significantly affect the final estimate.
+These factors include:</p>

-These factors include:<br/> Unfinished task setting (unprepared layouts and ToR, API issues and everything “to be provided later”);</p>
+  - Unfinished task setting (unprepared layouts and ToR, API issues and everything “to be provided later”);
 </ParagraphWithImage>

-Technology that you have not used before;
+- Technology that you have not used before;

-Gaps in the description and lack of answers to your questions.
+- Gaps in the description and lack of answers to your questions.

 Report these when evaluating the task, make it clear that changes made to task setting would result in labor costs increase.